datamapper/datamapper.github.com/docs/validations.md

   property :email, String, :required => true, :unique => true,
     :format   => :email_address,
     :messages => {
-      :presence  => 'We need your email address.', :is_unique => 'We already have that email.', :format    => "Doesn't look like an email address to me ..."
+      :presence  => "We need your email address.", :is_unique => "We already have that email.", :format    => "Doesn't look like an email address to me ..."
     }
 {% endhighlight %}